+Direct Discrimination:

-Direct Discrimination: Any person or groups of people treated less favorably, and easily exposed to societal risk.
-In this process, many a times, these people encounter difficulties in exercising their legal rights freely as guaranteed by both international law of human rights and by the constitution of a country.
+It means any person or groups of people treated less favorably, and easily exposed to societal risk.
+In this process, many a times, these people encounter difficulties in exercising their legal rights freely as guaranteed by both International Law of Human Rights and by the Constitution of a country.

+Indirect Discrimination:

-Indirect Discrimination: Any practice employed intentionally or unintentionally which exposes people of a particular category to specific disadvantageous situation compared with others, unless it is objectively justified by a legitimate aim and the means of achieving that aim are appropriate.
+Any practice employed intentionally or unintentionally which exposes people of a particular category to specific disadvantageous situation compared with others, unless it is objectively justified by a legitimate aim and the means of achieving that aim are appropriate.